Error-and-Erasure Decoding for Block Codes with Feedback: Model and Notation:

 Since all the messages are equally likely we have,

 We use a somewhat abstract but rigorous approach in defining the rate and achievable exponent pairs.
 A reliable sequence $\SC$, is a sequence of codes indexed by their block lengths such that

-In other words reliable sequences are sequences of codes whose overall error probability, detected and undetected, vanishes and whose size of message set diverges with block length $\blx$. \begin{definition} The rate, erasure exponent, and error exponent of a reliable sequence $\SC$ are given by
+In other words reliable sequences are sequences of codes whose overall error probability, detected and undetected, vanishes and whose size of message set grows to infinity with block length $\blx$. \begin{definition} The rate, erasure exponent, and error exponent of a reliable sequence $\SC$ are given by

-\end{definition} Haroutunian, \cite[Theorem 2]{har}, has already established a strong converse for erasure free block-codes with feedback which in our setting implies that $\lim_{\blx \rightarrow \infty} (\Pe^{(\blx)}+\Per^{(\blx)})=1$ for all codes whose rates are strictly above the capacity, i.e. $R>\CX$.
+\end{definition} Haroutunian, \cite[Theorem 2]{har}, has already established a strong converse for erasure free block codes with feedback which in our setting implies that $\lim_{\blx \rightarrow \infty} (\Pe^{(\blx)}+\Per^{(\blx)})=1$ for all codes whose rates are strictly above the capacity, i.e. $R>\CX$.
 Thus we consider only rates that are less than or equal to the capacity, $R \leq \CX$.
-For all rates $R$ below capacity and for all non-negative erasure exponents $\EXa$, we define the (true) error exponent $\TEX(R,\EXa)$ of fixed length block-codes with feedback to be the best error exponent of the reliable sequences\footnote{We restrict ourselves to the reliable sequences in order to ensure finite error exponent at zero erasure exponent.
+For all rates $R$ below capacity and for all non-negative erasure exponents $\EXa$, we define the (true) error exponent $\TEX(R,\EXa)$ of fixed length block codes with feedback to be the best error exponent of the reliable sequences\footnote{We restrict ourselves to the reliable sequences in order to ensure finite error exponent at zero erasure exponent.
 Note that a decoder which always declares erasures has zero erasure exponent and infinite error exponent.} whose rate is at least $R$ and whose erasure exponent is at least $\EXa$. \begin{definition} $\forall R \leq \CX$ and $ \forall \EXa \geq 0$ the error exponent, $ \TEX (R,\EXa)$ is,

 \end{definition} Note that